|Well it's not a defensive retrofit, so you're correct!|

 really merit taking Flak Guns on its own.
 It's more of a flavor element

 |"All the work order says is 'paint it red and make it more orky', does anyone know what that means?"|

 - Obviously, it's for Large ships only.
-No medium or small ships allowed!
+No small, medium, or huge ships allowed.

 - It's common for people to misread this as "you don't take damage from overlaps involving smaller ships," but that's not quite how it works.
 You take 1 fewer facedown damage card.
 This can be an important distinction in a few circumstances:

 - When you are overlapped by a Garel's Honor Hammerhead, you will take a faceup damage card.
 Garel's Honor effectively dodges the Hardened Bulkheads by delivering a damage card faceup, which Hardened Bulkheads doesn't prevent.

 - It's important to note that Garel's Honor only does its thing when it is the one ramming you, not the other way around.
 So should you overlap Garel's Honor during your own maneuver, Hardened Bulkheads will work just fine.